cyclops-ui/cyclops/web/docs/installation/demo/module.md

 ![Service Toggle On](../../../static/img/demo/service_toggle.png?raw=true "Service Toggle On")

 ### Deployment
 Here are your deployments.
-Depending on the number of replicas u wanted, there should be an equal amount of pods.
+Depending on the number of replicas you wanted, there should be an equal amount of pods.
 ![Deployments](../../../static/img/demo/deployments.png?raw=true "Deployments")

 [//]: # (TO-DO: remove "...in the current version of Cyclops...")